-To make the notion of weak revocation precise we introduce the following terminology.
+In URA97 we define two notions of revocation called weak and strong.
 Recall that UA is the user assignment relation.

-Definition 5 Let us say a user U is an explicit member of role x if $(U, x) \in UA$, and that U is an implicit member of role x if for some x' > x, $(U, x') \in UA$.
-2
+Definition 6.
+Let us say a user U is an explicit member of role x if $(U, x) \in UA$ , and that U is an implicit member of role x if for some x' > x, $(U, x') \in UA$ .

-Note that a user can simultaneously be an explicit and implicit member of a role.3
+Note that a user can simultaneously be an explicit and implicit member of a role.
 Weak revocation has an impact only on explicit membership.
 It has the straightforward meaning stated below.